MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A reference to the character at the position specified by the parameter index.
+A const_reference to the character at the position specified by the parameter index.

 ### Remarks